canonical-web-and-design/practices/solutions/documentation.md

 If branches of documentation must be created, e.g. when a new major version of software is released, additional categories can be created for the old version - e.g. `docs-v1` alongside `docs-latest`.
 The title of this older content should contain the version number - e.g. `v1: Getting started`.

 #### Base level categories
-This is the list of recommended base categories for our product discourses.
-These may be expanded but should be discoursed in the private Staff cateogory.
+This is the list of basic categories that we recommend for any new Discourse installations.
+Teams may choose to modify their categories going forward, but such changes should be discussed beforehand with either the team (e.g. in the private "Staff" category) or the wider community (e.g. in the "General discussion" category).

 ##### News
 A place for announcements and news about the product.